marq24/emacberry.com/_docs/9992-privacy.md

 # How credible is this statement when...

-> I claim that I take your privacy serious - how the F*** it then can be that the Data Safety declaration in GooglePlay
+> I claim that I take your privacy as priority No1, that then the _Data Safety declaration in GooglePlay_ list that
+> location information will be processed (and more).
+I totally understand that this will raise concerns, and I would
+> like to eplxplain in detail the reasons for this declaration.
-> Store list GPSLogger as:
+>
+> Just as reference the currently GooglePlay Data safety declaration of GPSLogger II:
 >
 > ![data-safety-as_shown_in_playstore](/assets/img/gpsl/pp-datasafety.png)